Lake Mburo National Park – Things to Do and See

 Game Drives through the Park allow you to see many animals and birds.
 Be sure that an Uganda Wildlife Authority Ranger is on board the vehicle to point out the various species of birds and mammals you might otherwise miss.

-Lake Mburo is the only Park in Uganda to see the giant eland, impala, and klipspringer.
+Lake Mburo is Uganda’s only Park to see the giant eland, impala, and klipspringer.
 The Park is home to the largest zebra population in Uganda, estimated at 5,000, and probably contains the highest concentration of leopards found anywhere in Uganda.
 Buffalo, Hippos, Waterbuck, Topi, and warthog are also ubiquitous.
-Reedbuck and oribi can likewise be spotted in the open valleys.
-Hyena, Genets, bush pigs, and white-tailed mongoose.
+Reedbuck and oribi can likewise be spotted in the open valleys: hyenas, Genets, bush pigs, and white-tailed mongooses.
 The latter is often seen on night game drives.

 On a game drive, you will pass through various landscape features, including acacia woodland, wetlands, grassy hillsides, rock outcrops, and seasonally flooded valley floors.
 Early morning and late afternoon are the best times to roam the Park, searching for wildlife such as the thriving Giraffes who have adapted well to the Park.

 Night Game Drives:

 Nocturnal Game Drives in Lake Mburo National Park take place after sunset, and these are some memorable activities one can do here.
 Spot the creatures of the night, such as leopards.
 Lake Mburo Park is one of the best places in Uganda to see Leopards, and there is nothing like seeing a leopard on the hunt.

 You can even spot Bush Babies, Porcupines – all the things that move at night.
 The drive usually is about 2 1/2 hours in length after you have dinner at your lodge.

 Spotlights point out various animals that, without them, might miss.

 A Night Game Drive at Lake Mburo will be one of the highlights of your time here and will be about two hours long.
 The best nocturnal game drives are offered by the Luxury Mihingo Lodge, which overlooks the Park.

 Boat Ride on Lake Mburo:

-A boat ride on Lake Mburo gets you in touch with flora and fauna of the lake.
-Many animals come to the water along the bank, especially during the dry season.
+A boat ride on Lake Mburo gets you in touch with the flora and fauna of the lake.
+Many animals come to the river along the bank, especially during the dry season.